What Is a Correspondence Address?

-- Your business mail includes confidential documents that you don’t want other members of your household or your employees (if operating with a physical business premises) to see.
+- Your business mail includes confidential documents that you don’t want other members of your household or your employees to see.
 In this case having a private business correspondence address that only you or trusted partners have access can protect the privacy of sensitive documents.

-- You receive large quantities or physically large packages related to your business.
-If this is the case, then an ordinary residential mailbox may be insufficient to receive your business mail, and you will need a special correspondence address that is meant for receiving larger packages.
+- You receive a lot of mail related to your business.
+If this is the case, then an ordinary residential mailbox may be insufficient to receive your business mail, and you will need a special correspondence address that is meant for receiving larger volume of bigger packages.

-- Internal correspondence: this includes all formal correspondences between different members of the company, including managers, shareholders, and employees.
+- Internal correspondence: this includes all formal correspondence between different members of the company, including managers, shareholders, and employees.

 - External correspondence: this refers to all correspondence received from outside parties, and will be the bulk of the mail that is received.